-- Choose a registrar, or use tools like Yahoo Domains or Domainr to find and buy a domain name that's available.
-(This usually costs about $10-$40 per year.)
+- Choose a registrar, or use tools like WordPress Domains to find and buy an available domain.
+Please note that Tumblr only allows your domain name to be 64 characters or less.

-Your registrar should have instructions on how to implement the proper CNAME or A-record.
+Your domain registrar should have instructions on how to implement the proper A-record or CNAME.

 - Click the pencil to the right of the username section (Tumblr URL section for secondary blogs) and enable "Use a custom domain."